bacdillon/Copilot-Studio-Agents/README.md

 ![IMAGE ALT TEXT HERE](https://github.com/bacdillon/Copilot-Studio/blob/main/Holland%20America%20Deck%20Plans/Holland%20America%20Deck%20Plans%20Recording.gif)

 ## Intelligent IT Helpdesk Support
-Assist you checking the status of ServiceNow IT helpdesk tickets (incidents) and provides information from knowledge articles related to company policies and HR scenarios.
+Assist you checking the status of ServiceNow IT helpdesk tickets (incidents) and provides information from knowledge articles related to company policies and HR scenarios and supports automatic detection of the user’s language for a seamless experience.

 ## Instruction
 1. Launch the chat window 👉 <a href="https://bacdillon.github.io/Digital-IT-Helpdesk-Support/" target="_blank">Digital-IT-Helpdesk-Support</a>
 2. Click Ticket Status Option <br>
 3. Provide your email address that you have registered in ServiceNow.
 Or else enter given an email address: beth.anglin@example.com <br>
-4. Enter the the Incident Number: INC0010197 OR INC0000053 OR INC0000050 <br>
+4. Enter the the Incident Number: INC0010008 or INC0010023 or INC0010040 <br>
 5. You can ask for which category is this ticket? <br>
 6. What department does my user profile say I am in? <br>
 7. Close the chat session: Thanks that was helpful